Teaspiller/recaptcha-client-1.0.6-ssl/README.markdown

 **recaptcha-client-1.0.6-ssl** is a Python 2.x module that interfaces with reCAPTCHA and reCAPTCHA Mailhide.
 It generates HTML to let you display reCAPTCHA on your website, and to submit reCAPTCHA attempts to the reCAPTCHA server.

 - **reCAPTCHA** is generally used inside HTML forms.
-Users must successfully solve a reCAPTCHA to submit a form successfully.
+Users must solve a reCAPTCHA to submit a form successfully.
 - **reCAPTCHA Mailhide** masks email addresses, and requires a user to solve a reCAPTCHA to reveal the full email address.

 This code is forked from the original Python *recaptcha-client 1.0.6*, and is fully backwards compatible with it (no code changes are necessary to implement).
 The original client is located here: http://pypi.python.org/pypi/recaptcha-client